First 3D reconstruction of a blast furnace using muography: Results

 \subsection{2D fields}

-On the figure \ref{opacity_density} the opacities (left panels) and densities (right panels) seen by the detector at each of its 3 positions are represented in 2D, before inversion.
+In the figure \ref{opacity_density} the opacities (left panels) and densities (right panels) seen by the detector at each of its 3 positions are represented in 2D, before inversion.
 We can see a slightly denser area (in yellow) in the middle of the figures.
 This zone would seem to be a 2D projection of the cohesive zone.
 The shells of the blast furnace are clearly visible on density representations.
 The position 2 density figure shows a denser area in the center left.
 As expected, no muons are recorded below 75-90° in the data.
-Finally, the contained informations of these figures are aggregated and inverted to reconstruct the 3D blast furnace and the density distribution inside.
+Finally, the information contained in these figures is aggregated and inverted to reconstruct the 3D blast furnace and the density distribution inside.